Vyral/marc-highfill-recruiting/_posts/2021-03-10-how-to-master-todays-changing-market-with-8-specific-skills.md

 {% include youtube.html %}

 <center><em>Here are eight skills every great real estate agent needs to master.</em></center>

 &nbsp;

 We all know the past year has been a challenging time in the real estate market.
-Through my time coaching with agents, I’ve identified eight specific skills that agents must master in order to maintain success in any type of market:
+Through my time coaching agents, I’ve identified eight specific skills that agents must master in order to maintain success in any type of market:

 **1\.
 Laser focus.** You have to be proactive and focus on conquering one thing at a time.